 While permits for pre-construction work are already in place, the process to obtain a Class A Water License and Land Use Permit authorizing mine construction, operation and closure activities is presently on hold.
 The process can be accelerated again at any time with the expectation that it would then be completed in approximately 4-6 months.
 The Company will consider doing this whenever funding is available and circumstances are favourable.
 Reporting continues as required under the existing permits with the Mackenzie Valley Land and Water Board.
 The extension of the existing exploration permit was approved during 2016 to maintain existing site facilities in preparation for future activities.
+Applications are under preparation to renew the exploration license in mid 2018.
 Avalon continues to monitor and participate in discussions around proposed regulatory changes in the NWT that could affect the Company's future development plans.
 Permits for the quarry and airstrip extensions have been allowed to lapse until such time as they are needed, and can easily be re-obtained.

 The territorial government continues to look at new infrastructure investments in power and roads.
-One scenario under consideration is building a transmission line to bring power from the south with one potential route passing close to the

-Nechalacho site.
-This could provide opportunities to access lower cost clean power for future operations and potentially facilitate a road link with Yellowknife.
-Avalon continues to engage with the government of the NWT on these and other development and regulatory issues of concern for our aboriginal partners such as the development of the Caribou Management Plan.
+One scenario under consideration is building a transmission line to bring power from the south with one potential route passing close to the Nechalacho site.
+This could provide opportunities to access lower-cost clean power for future operations and potentially facilitate a road link with Yellowknife that could significantly reduce capital and operating costs and risks.
+The Company has recently engaged Ile Royale Enterprises to carry out an initial scoping study on this possibility.
+Avalon continues to engage with the government of the NWT on these and other development and regulatory issues of concern for our Aboriginal partners such as the development of the Caribou Management Plan.

-Expenditures during the Quarter totalled \$17,411 (2017 - \$53,041), which were primarily related to camp site maintenance and sample storage.
-The key factors going forward which influence the Nechalacho Project schedule, all of which are somewhat dependent on one another, are: securing one or more strategic or financial partners; securing sufficient binding agreements for offtake to support project financing, the availability of equity and debt financing at a reasonable cost and the receipt of all requisite construction and operating permits.
+Expenditures during the Quarter totalled \$27,347 (2017 - \$28,263), which were primarily related to mining lease payments and sample storage.
+The key factors going forward which influence the Nechalacho Project schedule, all of which are somewhat dependent on one another, are: securing one or more strategic or financial partners; securing sufficient binding agreements for offtake to support project financing; the availability of equity and debt financing at a reasonable cost and the receipt of all requisite construction and operating permits.